Psheiuk-Nazar/Web-Scraping-Data-Analysis-from-jobs-resources-website/README.md

 This Python program is designed to perform word frequency analysis on serialized dictionaries, and then visualize the top 25 most frequent words using a bar chart.
 The program uses popular libraries, including `ast`, `pandas`, and `matplotlib`, to accomplish this task.
+The program was created to analyze the Djinni site, namely the Python development section.
+At the end of the program, you will receive a bar with the most popular technologies

 ## Prerequisites